 “Handling A Child Custody Case: Intake to Trial”

-“Matrimonial and Family Law Update: “Double Dipping” and its Interplay With Valuation, Distribution, Maintenance, and Child Support When a Professional License/Practice is in the Case”
+“Matrimonial and Family Law Update: “Double Dipping” When a Professional License/Practice is in the Case”

 “Practical Skills Seminar: Basic Matrimonial Practice”